Amiens Cathedral: Exterior

-The west facade and the portals
+West facade and portals

 The west facade of the cathedral was built in a single campaign from 1220 to 1236, and shows an unusual degree of artistic unity.
 The level of the rose window was finished in about 1240.
 Afterward, construction moved more slowly.
 The upper parts of the towers were not completed until the 14th century.

 The facade has three deep porches with pointed arches, covering the three portals.
 Above the portals are two galleries; the upper is the Gallery of Kings, with twenty-two life-size statues of the kings of France.
 Nearly all of the statues date to the restoration by Viollet-le-Duc.
 Above the gallery is the rose window, whose stone tracery or framework dates from the 16th century.
 Above the rose window is the Musicians or Bellringers gallery, a 19th-century reconstruction of the original.

 The central portal is dedicated to the Last Judgement, the left portal to the martyr Saint Firmin; and the right portal to the Virgin Mary.
 Over each portal is a tympanum filled with sculpture.
 The centerpiece of the Tympanum of the Last Judgement is the figure of Christ, raising his hands, judging those below him.
 On his right and left, the Virgin Mary and Saint John appeal to him to be merciful.
 The good Christians, to his right, are escorted to Paradise, while the sinners, to his left, are marched to hell.
 A recent cleaning of the sculpture revealed traces of the painted red marks on Christ's hands, representing where nails were driven during his crucifixion.

 Statues of saints in the tympanum include locally venerated Saints Victoricus and Gentian, Saint Domitius, Saint Ulphia, and Saint Fermin.